United States Senate inquiry into the sinking of the Titanic: Committee

 Seven senators served on the subcommittee: three Republicans and three Democrats in addition to Smith as chair.
-The other six senators were Jonathan Bourne (Republican, Oregon), Theodore E. Burton (Republican, Ohio), Duncan U. Fletcher (Democrat, Florida), Newlands (Democrat, Nevada), George Clement Perkins (Republican, California), and Furnifold McLendel Simmons (Democrat, North Carolina).
+The other six senators were Jonathan Bourne (Republican, Oregon), Theodore E. Burton (Republican, Ohio), Duncan U. Fletcher (Democrat, Florida), Francis G. Newlands (Democrat, Nevada), George Clement Perkins (Republican, California), and Furnifold McLendel Simmons (Democrat, North Carolina).
 The composition of the subcommittee was carefully chosen to represent the conservative, moderate and liberal wings of the two parties.

 Questioning was carried out by various members of the committee at various times, and not all seven senators were present for each meeting.
 The work of the committee was dominated by Smith, who personally conducted the questioning of all of the key witnesses.
 This caused some tension among the members of the committee and made him a number of enemies, as it was interpreted as an attempt to seize the limelight.
 Some members attended later hearings infrequently as there was little for them to do.